andreim9816/Arduino/Laboratory homeworks/Matrix game/README.md

 #### Start Game ####

 When choosing the "Start Game" option, your game has just begun.
 The paddles and the ball will be displayed on the 8x8 matrix, with the paddle you are in control on the bottom of it.
-The level you started is the one you had set up in the "Settings" Menu (otherwise the default value is 1) and also the name you had set up, too ( maximum of 11 characters allowed).
+The level you started is the one you had set up in the "Settings" Menu (otherwise, the default value is 1) and also the name you had set up, too ( maximum of 11 characters allowed).
 The goal of the game is to hit the ball as many times as possible, as your score gets incremented by the current level value everytime the ball hits your paddle.
 During the game, relevant info is displayed on the LCD (score, number of lives and the current level).

 #### Moving the paddle ####